 This article concerns active litigation in which I am a named defendant: Outside Legal Counsel PLC and Philip L. Ellison v.
 Rita Williams, Case No. 25-002441-CZ, Saginaw County Circuit Court.
 The Supplemental Notice described herein was filed by me, pro per, on May 13, 2026, and is part of the public court record.
 All factual claims are sourced to filed documents, confirmed federal agency communications, and timestamped records.
 I am the journalist.
 I am also the party.
 Both are true, and you are entitled to know it.

-On November 3, 2025, Philip L. Ellison filed a lawsuit against me in Saginaw County Circuit Court — a filing void from the moment it was submitted because it violated the federal automatic bankruptcy stay then in effect.
-On November 18, 2025, I received written confirmation from the National Center for Missing and Exploited Children that my CyberTipline report — concerning his client Kevin Lindke’s online targeting of my minor children — had been received, processed, and transmitted to the Michigan Internet Crimes Against Children Task Force.
-Nine days after that confirmation, Ellison filed a show cause motion against me.
+On November 3, 2025, Philip L. Ellison filed a lawsuit against me in Saginaw County Circuit Court — void from the moment he signed it, because it violated the federal automatic stay then in effect.
+The day after filing, he sent process servers to my home after dark, repeatedly, while my children were inside, with his client broadcasting each visit to 21,000 followers as entertainment.
+On November 18, I received written confirmation from the National Center for Missing and Exploited Children that my CyberTipline report — concerning his client Kevin Lindke’s online targeting of my minor children — had been transmitted to the Michigan Internet Crimes Against Children Task Force.
+Nine days later, Ellison filed a show cause against me.
+On Mother’s Day, May 10, 2026, I spoke to traditional media about the documented harassment of my children.
+Three days later, on the evening of May 13, Ellison filed a Court of Appeals sanctions motion.
+I responded by providing the appellate court with the full context, including the Michigan ICAC report.
 That sequence is not coincidental.
 It is documented.
-It is now in the Saginaw County Circuit Court record, and I am publishing it here.
+It is now in the record at the circuit court and appellate level, and I am publishing it here.

 The Case Record